keitaroyamada/RoundnessForAI/README.md

 This script allows us to calculate Roundness value using circular paths in the Illustrator.

 ## Definition
-The roundness is one of the useful shape parameters for grain shapes.
+The roundness is one of the useful parameters for grain shapes.
 The definition is extremely simple as below.

 $$Roundness = \left({1 \over n} \sum_{k=1}^n r_k \right)/R_{max}$$